Iconic 9/11 flag: The man who turned it in

 (CNN)For eight years, Brian Browne preserved an American flag in a storage trunk and the freezer of his Everett, Washington, home -- unaware it was a piece of history.

-The unknown treasure was the iconic flag that New York City three firefighters hoisted above the ruins of the World Trade Center after the 9/11 attacks -- a defiant act captured in an indelible newspaper photo.
+The unknown treasure was the iconic flag that three New York City firefighters hoisted above the ruins of the World Trade Center after the 9/11 attacks -- a defiant act captured in an indelible newspaper photo.
 The flag disappeared, but resurfaced in 2014 in Everett.

 The man who returned it to a local fire station only said then that he was once a Marine, and his name was "Brian."
 Then he left.